 In Conclusion: When Municipalities Should Archive Social Media Content

 As you review your municipality’s current social media archiving policies and procedures, take a moment to determine whether you’re implementing the most cost- and time-efficient procedures possible.
-If your town or city does not have an established social media archiving procedure, or if you have questions about streamlining your archiving process, fill out the form below to reach out to us today.
+If your town or city does not have an established social media archiving procedure, or if you have questions about streamlining your archiving process, reach out to us today.